alumae/gst-kaldi-nnet2-online/README.md

 DNN acoustic models.
 The iVectors are adapted to the current audio stream automatically.

 # CHANGELOG
+2017-08-09: Implemented word confidences.
+Set the `do-word-confidences=true` and also set the `word-boundary-file=dir/word_boundary.int`, since the word confidences will be included with the word alignment information.

 2017-06-05: Now works with Kaldi 5.2 (i.e., the latest), also requires it.
 Decoder now also sets test mode for dropout and batch norm layers, and uses more memory-efficient FST representation for reading the decode graph (HCLG.fst).